outdreamer/build-a-cure-1/README.md

 		- bc these objects offer the most flexibility and occupy an interim interface between physical reality & conceptual networks, so its a good interface to standardize those interfaces to, theyre standard core objects with high interaction potential on similar interaction layers

-		- most of the system filter insight paths represent efficiencies that become system defaults
+		- most of the system filter insight paths represent efficiencies & symmetries that become system defaults

 			- copying is more efficient than generating an entirely new object, so attribute alignments tend to develop in systems
 			- objects with existing (lower cost) alignments tend to cluster into attribute sets